raidsonic/shelf-secure-cookie/README.md

 # shelf_secure_cookie
+API change: now encrypted cookies use `base64Url` encoding instead of plain `base64`.
+Also I changed middleware, now you have to set response headers explicitly, see TODO.
+Forgive me this, but I think this is a step in the right direction, I will find a handy workaround later.

 Based on `shelf_cookie` package, added async `setEncrypted` and `getEncrypted` cookie methods, that support `AES-GCM` cipher with digest.
 These should be used to store sensitive data, if you prefer a cookie storage.